Decateron/geosource/docs/manual.md

 ## Creating a Post

-To create a post, click on the upper of the two buttons in the bottom left of the screen.
-This will open a post creation dialog, where you can select a channel and then fill out its associated form.
-Currently the save button and drafts do not do anything.
+To create a post, click on the upper of the two buttons in the bottom right of the screen.
+This will open a post creation dialog, where you can select a channel and then fill out its associated form, or pick from a list of existing drafts to edit or submit.
+If you are not online, you can click the save button to store away the post's contents for later submission.
+It can be reaccessed later via the "Drafts" section.
+In order to fill out forms while offline, you have to have opened the submission form for the channel so that it can be cached away.

 ## Adding a Comment